jess-moloney/LHL_final_project_influenza_forecasting/README.md

 - the number of cases during the 2021/2022 influenza cases is significantly lower than in previous years, and occurred later in the year
 - the number of cases in the most recent weekly report for the 2022/2023 influenza season (5,460) has already surpassed the peak of cases in the previous 7 influenza seasons shown.

-Next, I made note of some general descriptive statistics.
+Next, I made note of general descriptive statistics.
 Because of the clear disruption to the time series beginning in March 2020, I have reported these statistics three ways: over the entire dataset, during the period prior to the COVID-19 pandemic, and during the period since the beginning of the COVID-19 pandemic.
 1. Baseline (mean) flu level (bar plot for these?):
     - September 2015 to March 2020: 1010 laboratory-confirmed cases per week.
     - March 2020 to present: 276 laboratory-confirmed cases per week.